What is a Struct in Ruby?

-You can create an Struct by passing a list of symbols that’ll become the instance variables of this class.
+new & passing in a list of symbols that’ll become the instance variables of this class.

-They will have accessors defined by default, both for reading & writing:
+They’ll have accessors defined by default, both for reading & writing.

 person = Struct.new(:name, :age, :gender)